Key Compliance and Security Considerations for the Energy Industry

 For information about Microsoft cloud services and FedRAMP, see the following resources:

 These achievements are significant for the energy industry because a comparison between the FedRAMP Moderate control set and NERC CIP requirements shows that FedRAMP Moderate controls encompass all the NERC CIP requirements.
-For additional information, Microsoft has developed a Cloud Implementation Guide for NERC Audits that includes a control mapping between the current set of NERC CIP standards and FedRAMP Moderate control set as documented in NIST 800-53 Rev 4.
+For additional information, Microsoft developed a Cloud Implementation Guide for NERC Audits that includes a control mapping between the current set of NERC CIP standards and FedRAMP Moderate control set as documented in NIST 800-53 Rev 4.

 As the energy industry looks to modernize their collaboration platforms, careful consideration is required for the configuration and deployment of collaboration tools and security controls, including: